-With approval of the faculty advisor and Academic Dean, Master of Arts in Social Justice students may take up to six graduate-level credits in courses offered at other accredited schools.
-Courses that are listed in the Union catalog may not be taken at other schools.
+With approval of the faculty advisor and Academic Dean, MASJ students may take up to six graduate-level credits in courses offered at other accredited schools.
+Courses listed in the Union catalog may not be taken at other schools.
 Registration for outside courses is normally limited to one course per semester.

-Partner schools are those with which Union has a cross-registration or other credit recognition agreement.
-Partner schools include only the following:
+Partner schools are those with which Union has a cross-registration or other recognition agreement, only the following:

-- > New York Theological School Consortium signatories: Fordham University Graduate School of Arts and Sciences, Fordham University Graduate School of Religion and Religious Education, General Theological Seminary, Hebrew Union College, Jewish Theological Seminary, New York Theological Seminary, and St. Vladimir's Orthodox Theological Seminary - > Columbia University: Graduate School of Arts and Sciences, School of the Arts, and School of International and Public Affairs - > Drew University Theological School - Note: Columbia University Teacher's College is not a partner school
+- > New York Theological School Consortium signatories: Fordham University Graduate School of Arts and Sciences, Fordham University Graduate School of Religion and Religious Education, General Theological Seminary, Hebrew Union College, Jewish Theological Seminary, New York Theological Seminary, and St. Vladimir's Orthodox Theological Seminary - Columbia University: Graduate School of Arts and Sciences, School of the Arts, and School of International and Public Affairs - > Drew University Theological School

+Note: Columbia University Teacher's College is not a partner school

-Approved graduate courses within the New York Theological Consortium may be taken at no additional cost to Union students.
+Approved graduate courses within the New York Theological Consortium may be taken at no additional cost.
 Approved courses taken at Columbia University are subject to semesterly course fees.
-The cost of taking courses at non-partner schools is the student's sole responsibility, although students may apply to the Academic Dean for a subsidy.
+The cost of taking courses at non-partner schools is the student's sole responsibility, although students may appeal to the Academic Dean.
 It is within the discretion of the Academic Dean to grant or deny, in whole or in part, a tuition subsidy for courses taken in non-partner schools.
-Students who wish to take courses in any outside partner and non-partner school must submit a request first approved by the faculty advisor, then to the Academic Dean, then submitted to the Registrar.
-A minimum grade of B (or equivalent) must be earned for credit to be counted toward fulfillment of the Union degree.

-Students are expected to frequent this Cross-Registration webpage: https://utsnyc.edu/academics/registrar/course-registration-grades/cross-registration/ for complete information including approval and registration process.
+Students who wish to take courses in any outside partner and non-partner school must submit a request first approved by the faculty advisor, then submitted to the Registrar, then approved by the Academic Dean.
+A minimum grade of B (or equivalent) must be earned for credit to be awarded.
+Students are expected to frequent this webpage: https://utsnyc.edu/academics/registration/ for complete information including approval and registration process.